gohugoio/hugo/content/en/content-management/front-matter.md

   banner: images/typewriter.jpg
 {{</ code-toggle >}}

-With the above example the Blog section page and its descendents will return `images/typewriter.jpg` when `.Params.banner` is invoked unless:
+With the above example the Blog section page and its descendants will return `images/typewriter.jpg` when `.Params.banner` is invoked unless:

-- Said descendent has its own `banner` value set
+- Said descendant has its own `banner` value set
 - Or a closer ancestor node has its own `cascade.banner` value set.